Code-Institute-Submissions/jcode-bootcamp/README.md

 * As a first time visitor, I want the purpose of the website to be immediately clear and to be enticed by the content of the platform.
 * As a first time visitor, I want to be able to navigate through the site with ease and find what I'm looking for.
-* As a first time visitor, I want to see stories of success/legitimacy to know that this is a trusted organisation.
 * As a first time visitor, I want to be able to easily check social media accounts to determine trust.
+* As a potential student, I want to see stories of success/legitimacy to know that this is a trusted organisation.
-* As a first time visitor, I want to be able to compare the courses available.
+* As a potential student, I want to be able to compare the courses available.
-* As a returning visitor, I want to be instantly reminded exactly what the purpose of the site is.
+* As a potential student, I want to be able to quickly and easily contact the business.
 * As a returning visitor, I want to be able to quickly compare reviews & stories of success against information I have found from competitors.
-* As a returning visitor, I want to quickly be able to get in touch with the organisation regarding any queries.
+* As a returning visitor, who has already contacted the business, I want to be able to easily sign up for the course of my choice.

 ### Business Goals